• Home

 Frequently asked questions

-Can I take my bag into the Palace?
+Can I use my I Amsterdam City Card to visit the Palace?

-There is no barcode on my ticket for Museumkaart.
+There is no barcode on my ticket for Museumkaart / ICOM card.
 Is that correct?

 Yes, this is correct.
 The ticket is your proof of reservation and shows the date and time for your visit.
 Your Museumkaart will be scanned on entering the Palace.